acidanthera/WhateverGreen/README.md

 - `-igfxhdmidivs` boot argument (and `enable-hdmi-dividers-fix` property) to fix the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on SKL, KBL and CFL platforms.
 - `-igfxlspcon` boot argument (and `enable-lspcon-support` property) to enable the driver support for onboard LSPCON chips.
 [Read the manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)
 - `-igfxi2cdbg` boot argument to enable verbose output in I2C-over-AUX transactions (only for debugging purposes).
+- `igfxagdc=0` boot argument (`disable-agdc` device property) to disable AGDC.
 - `igfxfcms=1` boot argument (`complete-modeset` device property) to force complete modeset on Skylake or Apple firmwares.
-- `igfxagdc=0` boot argument (`disable-agdc` device property) to disable AGDC.
 - `igfxfcmsfbs=` boot argument (`complete-modeset-framebuffers` device property) to specify indices of connectors for which complete modeset must be enforced.
 Each index is a byte in a 64-bit word; for example, value `0x010203` specifies connectors 1, 2, 3.
 If a connector is not in the list, the driver's logic is used to determine whether complete modeset is needed.
 Pass `-1` to disable.
+-  `igfxonln=1` boot argument (`force-online` device property) to force online status on all displays.
+-  `igfxonlnfbs=MASK` boot argument (`force-online-framebuffers` device property) to specify indices of connectors for which online tatus is enforced.
+Format is similar to `igfxfcmsfbs`.

 #### Credits
 - [Apple](https://www.apple.com) for macOS